Pipes and Variables

 We discussed in a previous lesson how to search within a file using less.
 We can also search within files without even opening them, using grep. grep is a command-line utility for searching plain text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called regular expressions).
 We’re not going to work with regular expressions in this lesson, and instead will use specific strings or with shell wildcards.

 We can use the -B argument for grep to return a specific number of lines before each match and the -A argument to return a specific number of lines after each matching line.
-Here we want the line before and the two lines after each matching line so we add -B1 -A2 to our grep command.
+Here we want the line before and the line after each matching line so we add -B1 -A1 to our grep command.

 One of the sets of lines returned by this command is: